KR1 Logo

 About the Company

-For key market updates, please have a regular look at our public announcements, which can be found in the 'Announcements' section of the Company’s website.
-KR1 plc also has an active presence on Twitter , often sharing updates from portfolio projects, relevant announcements and mentions in the media or similar.
-To have KR1 plc updates delivered directly to your inbox please join our Substack Newsletter .
+For relevant updates, please have a regular look at our public announcements, which can be found in the Announcements section of the Company’s website.
+KR1 plc also has a presence on X (@KR1plc) , often sharing updates from relevant projects, relevant announcements and mentions in the media or similar.
+To have KR1 plc updates delivered directly to your inbox please join our Substack newsletter .

 Public Listing